Overview of Pulmonary Edema

 Pulmonary Edema Causes

-One of the causes of pulmonary edema is from the increased pressures in the heart.
+One of the causes of pulmonary edema is the increased pressure in the heart.
 This usually happens when there is heart disease, or the heart is overworked and not able to produce enough blood.
 When this happens, there is high pressure in the heart and then through the veins and capillaries of the lungs.

 Other causes include adverse drug reactions, nervous system conditions, pulmonary embolism, smoke inhalation, near drowning, exposure to certain toxins, viral infections, or negative pressure pulmonary edema.